lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

   IDENTIFIED BY id-aa-evidence
 }
 ~~~
-{: #variant-fixme title="Figure Name FixMe4"}
+{: #code-extensions title="Definitions of CSR attribute and extension"}

-The Extension variant illustrated in {{variant-fixme}} is intended only for use within CRMF CSRs and MUST NOT be used within X.509 certificates due to the privacy implications of publishing Evidence about the end entity's hardware environment.
+The Extension variant illustrated in {{code-extensions}} is intended only for use within CRMF CSRs and MUST NOT be used within X.509 certificates due to the privacy implications of publishing Evidence about the end entity's hardware environment.
 See {{security-considerations}} for more discussion.

 The `certs` contains a set of certificates that
 is intended to validate the contents of an Evidence statement